 Importance of network coin demand

 Consensus mechanism - In Proof of Stake networks the amount of staked network coins that someone owns will influence the amount of control they have in the network.
-If the value of the network coin is low it becomes easier to accumulate a large amount of the coin and use that to attack the network such as through double spending or transaction censorship.
+If the value of the network coin is low it becomes easier to accumulate a large amount of the coin.
+They can then use those coins to attack the network such as through double spending or transaction censorship.

-Network governance - The network coin could be used to influence network parameters or for deciding how network treasury funds get allocated.
-If the value of the network coin was low it would make it easier to attain a large amount to influence these governance processes to harm the network or to benefit themselves.
+Network governance - The network coin could be used to influence network parameters as well as for deciding how network treasury funds get allocated.
+If the value of the network coin was low it would make it easier to attain a large amount to maliciously influence these governance processes.

-Compensating node operators - In both Proof of Stake and Proof of Work networks the network coin is used to compensate node operators that verify and store transactions.
-If the value of the network coin is low it could limit the amount of node operators that are willing to participate due to the reduction in profitability.
+Compensating node operators - In both Proof of Stake and Proof of Work networks the network coin is used to compensate node operators who verify and store transactions.
+If the value of the network coin is low it could limit the amount of node operators that are willing to participate due to the profitability.

-Network usage - If the network coin is used to pay for network usage the price of the network coin would be of importance.
-A low network coin price would mean the cost of transacting on the network would reduce.
-This could make it easier to spam the network and attempt a denial of service attack.
+Network usage - If the network coin is used to pay for network usage the price of the network coin will be of importance.
+A low network coin price would mean the cost of transacting on the network could be very low.
+This could make it easier to spam the network and attempt a denial of service attack unless sybil resistant identity solutions exist or other deterrents.

 A Web3 network does not strictly require a network coin to determine who has what amount of influence in the consensus mechanism, nor does it need to use the network coin for governance.
-The largest problem to avoid is the reliance on the network coin for people to pay for network usage and for compensating node operators.
-Due to its importance for aligning the incentives for people to operate the network the value of the network coin will always be of importance.
-If the network coin value suddenly dropped it could lead to a systemic failure - node operators could stop running their nodes due to a lack of incentive to participate.
+The larger problems to avoid is the reliance on the network coin to pay for network usage and for compensating node operators.
+Due to its importance for aligning these incentives around how people operate the network the value of the network coin could always be of high importance.
+If the network coins value suddenly dropped it could lead to a systemic failure - node operators could stop running their nodes due to a lack of incentive to participate.

 Use cases and incentives that help to maintain stable demand for the network coin will play an important role in these emerging Web3 networks.
-In the later growth and maturity stages of these networks, where coin velocity becomes an increasingly important factor, there will be an ongoing need to sustain a sufficient level of demand for the network coin whilst also maintaining a sufficient rate of demurrage to incentivise coin velocity.
+In the later growth and maturity stages of these networks, where coin velocity becomes an increasingly important factor, there will be an ongoing need to sustain a sufficient level of demand for the network coin whilst also maintaining a sufficient rate of taxation to maintain and incentivise higher coin velocity.

 Physical money vs digital money

 To better understand the importance of demand for the network coin it is worth understanding the differences between physical money and digital money.
 Physical money, like gold, coins and banknotes have different characteristics to digital money.
 Physical money means people need to exchange or invest their money in person.
 This means there would always be some period of time where they are holding money that they receive before then meeting with another person they want to exchange with.
 The process of exchange and investment would be slower and more gradual with a physical monetary system.
-It becomes more inconvenient to hold multiple forms of physical money when conducting exchange.
+It is also more inconvenient to hold multiple forms of physical money to conduct exchange.

 Digital money is entirely different.
 With digital money, people can find out about goods and services online and find out the prices immediately including what forms of money the seller accepts.
 The buyer can exchange their own money for another form of money almost instantaneously from anywhere in the world.
 Systems could even be created to automate the process of exchanging any money you receive into other assets the moment you receive digital money.
 Implementing a demurrage money can create an incentive for these types of solutions to be developed.
 People are incentivised to hold other assets if the money they are holding is losing value.
 Generally people will prefer to hold assets that retain or appreciate in value over time like a digital gold token or a similar type of asset.